Movatterモバイル変換

 Language and linguistic subdivisions

-Georgian is the primary language for Georgians of all provenance, including those who speak otherKartvelian languages:Svans,Mingrelians and theLaz.
-The language known today as Georgian is a traditional language of the eastern part of the country which has spread to most of the present-day Georgia after the post-Christianization centralization in the first millennium CE.
-Today, Georgians regardless of their ancestral region use Georgian as their official language.
-The regional languagesSvan andMingrelian are languages of the west that were traditionally spoken in the pre-ChristianKingdom of Colchis, but later lost importance as the unifiedKingdom of Georgia emerged.
-Their decline is largely due to the capital of the unified kingdom,Tbilisi, being in the eastern part of the country known asKingdom of Iberia effectively making the language of the east an official language of the Georgian monarch.
+Georgian is the primary language for Georgians of all backgrounds, including those who speak otherKartvelian languages:Svans,Mingrelians, and theLaz.
+The language known today as Georgian is a traditional language of the eastern part of the country, which spread to most of present-day Georgia after the post-Christianization centralization in the first millennium CE.
+Today, Georgians, regardless of their ancestral region, use Georgian as their official language.
+The regional languagesSvan andMingrelian are languages of the west that were traditionally spoken in the pre-ChristianKingdom of Colchis but later lost importance as the unifiedKingdom of Georgia emerged.
+Their decline is largely due to the capital of the unified kingdom,Tbilisi, being in the eastern part of the country known as theKingdom of Iberia, effectively making the language of the east the official language of the Georgian monarch.

-All of these languages comprise theKartvelian language family along with the related language of theLaz people, which has speakers in both Turkey and Georgia.
+All of these languages comprise theKartvelian language family, along with therelated language of theLaz people, which has speakers in both Turkey and Georgia.

 Religion